 Many different options have been discussed as to what the Micah program can do for housing in the future.

 “We’re committed to working closely with students to find the best options that can support their needs and that they’ll be satisfied with,” Walehwa said.

 One new option that is in conversation is the West Locust Master Tenant building.
 Located near the Flying Cow on Locust Street, the space has potential to hold over 45 beds, Walehwa said.

-The fate of the Laclede Houses space is still uncertain, though the plan is to have them closed once students move out in May and to eventually demolish te building.
+The fate of the Laclede Houses space is still uncertain, though the current plan would have them closed once students move out in May and to eventually demolish the building.